dblwhy/claude-squad/instructions/leader.md

 # Assign a ticket to a coder
 ./agent-send.sh coder1 "Start {ticket file name}"

+# Send any message to the coder
+./agent-send.sh coder1 "{message here}"

 # Notify the president when a ticket is completed
 ./agent-send.sh president "Ticket 001_ticket.md has been completed"
 ```